Rating:

 Bottom line?

-Supreme Dog Food is a plant-based kibble using only a modest amount of poultry by-products meal as its main source of animal protein, thus earning the brand 1 star.
+Supreme Dog Food is a plant-based kibble using a modest amount of poultry by-product meal as its main source of animal protein, thus earning the brand 1.5 stars.

 Not recommended.